-"Intersects" means that the rectangular area specified in the parameter bbox includes a coordinate that is part of the (spatial) geometry of the resource.
-This includes the boundaries of the geometries (e.g. for curves the start and end position and for surfaces the outer and inner rings).
+"Intersects" means that a coordinate that is part of the (spatial) geometry of the resource falls within the rectangular area specified in the parameter bbox..
+This includes the boundaries of the geometries such as for curves this includes start and end positions and for surfaces the outer and inner rings.

 This standard does not specify requirements for the parameter bbox-crs.
-Those requirements will be specified in a later version of this specification.
+Those requirements will be specified in a later version of this standard.

-For WGS84 longitude/latitude the bounding box is in most cases the sequence of minimum longitude, minimum latitude, maximum longitude and maximum latitude.
-However, in cases where the box spans the anti-meridian the first value (west-most box edge) is larger than the third value (east-most box edge).
+For CRS84, the bounding box is in most cases the sequence of minimum longitude, minimum latitude, maximum longitude and maximum latitude.
+However, in cases where the box spans the anti-meridian (180th meridian), the first value (west-most box edge) is larger than the third value (east-most box edge).

 Example 2.
 The bounding box of the New Zealand Exclusive Economic Zone